This is the multi-page printable view of this section. Click here to print.

 Overview

 The devcenter.yaml file is the central configuration for the Microsoft Dev Box Accelerator.
 It defines the structure, governance, and operational parameters for a Dev Center resource in Azure, enabling organizations to provide secure, scalable, and role-specific developer workstations (Dev Boxes).
-This YAML file orchestrates Dev Box pools, access controls, environment types, project boundaries, and integration with version-controlled catalogs, ensuring a modular and decoupled approach to developer environment management.
+This YAML orchestrates Dev Box pools, access controls, environment types, project boundaries, and integration with version-controlled catalogs, ensuring a modular and decoupled approach to developer environment management.

 Key Roles of this YAML: